HaraldoFilho/pi_utils/check_ip_changes/README.md

 ## Usage

-There are three scripts to run:
+There are two scripts to run:

 - **check_private_ip_change.sh**: Used to check, in a private dynamic IPs network, if the IP address assigned to the machine by the router has changed.
 - **check-public-ip-change.sh**: Used to check if the IP address assigned to the machine or router by the ISP has changed.